Wahed-koudsi2001/Games-Random/README.md

 3_ React Icons for svg icons

-4_ React hook form for submition the form
+4_ React hook form for submission the form

 5_ Yup for validation the form